irislin1006/paper_logs/LLM/alignment/RE-Bench: Evaluating frontier AI R&D capabilities of  language model agents against human experts.md

 - **AI models can automate parts of AI R&D but struggle with long-term, complex reasoning.**
 - **Humans still have a significant edge in strategic problem-solving and adapting to new challenges.**
 - **RE-Bench is a critical step towards evaluating AI’s ability to conduct autonomous research, but further benchmarks are needed to capture real-world AI R&D automation risks.**

-Would you like a more detailed breakdown of any section? 🚀